sulizeruX/Twinverse-Application/README.md

 - Multi‑turn chat: maintain a short conversation history and include it in contents.
 - Fine‑tune temperature and maxOutputTokens in generationConfig for different tone/length.

-## License
-Internal/Project use.
-Add a LICENSE file if you plan to open source.